Organisational Overview / Our most material issues

 profitability.
 All our stakeholders are affected by

 our ability to be profitable and sustainable.
-Global

-We cannot influence the ZAR:USD exchange rate or the global economy,
+We cannot influence the ZAR:USD exchange rate or the global economy, and

-and market demand dictates the price of ferrochrome.
+market demand dictates the price of ferrochrome.

-Both Merafe and the Venture can, however, take action to contain costs
+Both Merafe and the Venture can, however, take action to contain costs and

-efficiency of its operations and reducing the cost of the reductants
+of its operations and reducing the cost of the reductants makes it one of the

-makes it one of the efficient producers in South Africa.
+most efficient producers in South Africa.

-The Venture will monitor the conflicts in Russia/Ukraine and the Middle
+The Venture will monitor the conflicts in Russia/Ukraine and the Middle East,

 Power prices and the availability of electricity